Introduction to ArcGIS Places

 ArcGIS Places service

-The ArcGIS Places service is available to use with the global location data supplied by Foursquare using an ArcGIS Location Platform account access method only.
+You can use the ArcGIS Places service with the global location data supplied by Foursquare using an ArcGIS Location Platform account access method.

 Access method